utshomax/postman-docs/src/pages/docs/api-governance/configurable-rules/spectral.md

 |<div style="width:150px">Property</div> | Description
 --- | ---
 `message` | **Required**.
 The message describing the rule violation.
 `path` | An optional [JSON Path Plus expression](#json-path-and-json-path-plus) that you can append to the default value of `context.path`, which points to the value of `input`.
 The `path` property is often used to investigate sub-elements of the value of `input` or other locations in the document.
-If you use the `path` property, you must also use the [`context` parameter](#spectral-function-parameters) in your function. <br> Use the following syntax to add the `path` property to your function and append a custom path: `path: [...context.path, "a", "custom", "path"]`
+If you use the `path` property, you must also use the [`context` parameter](#spectral-function-parameters) in your function. <br> Use the following syntax to add the `path` property to your function and append a custom path: `path: [...context.path, "a", "custom", "path"]`.

 ```js
 return [